 In October 2020, the SEC adopted new regulations applicable to a Fund's use of derivatives, short sales, reverse repurchase agreements, and certain other transactions that will, among other things, require a Fund to adopt a derivatives risk management program and appoint a derivatives risk manager that will manage the program and communicate to the board of directors of the Fund.
 However, subject to certain conditions, Funds that do not invest heavily in derivatives may be deemed limited derivatives users and would not be subject to the full requirements of the new rule.
-The new rule could impact the effectiveness or raise the costs of a Fund's derivatives transactions, impede the employment of the Fund's derivatives strategies, or adversely affect Fund performance and cause the Fund to lose value.
+The new rule could impact the effectiveness or raise the costs of a Fund's derivatives strategies, or adversely affect Fund performance and cause the Fund to lose value.
 Compliance with the new rule will be required in August 2022.